nareshmaharaj-consultant/aerospike_udf/README.md

 ```text
 Total VAT for [C] Morocco, £190,999.51 in 9 ms.
 ```
-Is the taxes due on sales for all order in the country Morocco.
-We know this as [C] is telling us the aggregation report produced was at the country level.
+Taxes due on sales for all order in the country Morocco.
+We know this becuase [C] is telling us the aggregation report produced was purely at the country level.

 *Total Sales*
 ```text
 Total SALES for [CS] Germany/Sport, £65,224.00 in 4 ms.
 ```
 Is the total number of sales made for the Country Germany in the segment Sport.
-We know this as [CS] is telling us the aggregation report produced was at the country / segment filter level.
+We also know this as [CS] is telling us the aggregation report produced was for the country / segment filter level.

 *No Results*
 ```text
 No results for [CSP] India/Government/Connect for JMS
 ```
-As the reader is generating the client jobs some data it is searching for may not yet be available.
+As the reader class ```RunnableReader``` is generating the client jobs, some data in the query job may not be present in the database so searching for it may yeild no results.
-For e.g. we are trying to aggregate a report on all products sold in India for the market segment Government for the product "Connect for JMS"
+For e.g. we are trying to aggregate a report on all products sold in *India* for the market segment *Government* for the product *"Connect for JMS"*
-If we do a query we can see what is available.
-We can use our bin queryField this time.
+If we query the database, we can see the data is not present.
+We can use our bin field ```queryField``` to verify this.

 ```text
 SELECT * FROM test.financialdata IN MAPVALUES WHERE queryField = "India/Government/Connect for JMS"